anywhichway/lmdb-index/README.md

 * The major version will be zero.
 * Breaking changes or feature additions will increment the minor version.
 * Bug fixes and documentation changes will increment the patch version.

+2023-04-24 v0.4.1 Adjustments to `copy` and `move` to ensure correct id assignment.
+Documentation formatting and typo corrections.

 2023-04-24 v0.4.0 `copy` and `move` now supported.